-Notes
+Notes:

-- I Failure to pay the minimum payment or deferral of fees will result in cancellation of enrollment in all courses. - 2 Required These Outdoor Projects will be scheduled on the Mon.-Thurs. preceding Labour Day weekend in upcoming years. - 3 Choice of one of ODP300H or ODP301H or ODP302H for third year requirement. - 4 After this date, the late fee will be enforced. - After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and calculated into the academic GPA. - These dates are to be held open.
-Special arrangements will not be made for those students wishing to travel or to undertake employment that conflicts with the examination schedule. - 7 Deferred exams from December finals will be scheduled during the last two weeks of January.
-Deferred exams from April/May finals will be scheduled during the last 2 weeks of May.
+- I Failure to pay the minimum payment or deferral of fees will result in cancellation of enrollment in all courses. - 2 Required These Outdoor Projects will be scheduled on the Mon.-Thurs, preceding Labour Day weekend in upcoming years. - 3 Choice of one of ODP300H or ODP301H or ODP302H for third year requirement. - 4 After this date, the late fee will be enforced. - 5 After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and calculated into the academic GPA.